Oscar Nominee for both Documentary and Foreign Language Film

-A multiple prize-winner at Sundance 2019, Honeyland follows a wild beekeeper in an isolated mountain region deep in the Balkans, offering a glimpse at a disappearing way of life and a testament to one woman’s resilience and a cautionary tale about the importance of not being greedy.
+A multiple prize-winner at Sundance 2019, HONEYLAND is the story of a beekeeper in an isolated mountain region deep in the Balkans, offering a glimpse at a disappearing way of life that’s both a testament to one woman’s resilience and a cautionary tale about the importance of not being greedy.

 (Republic of Macedonia / 2019 / Directed by Tamara Kotevska, Ljubomir Stefanov)